StrangeBeeCorp/docs/docs/thehive/configuration/update-service-configuration.md

 5. Restart TheHive service.

-## Configure streams for reverse proxies
+## Adjust the stream long-polling refresh interval

+TheHive uses long-polling to stream events to clients, with a default refresh interval of `1 minute`.

+Adjusting the `stream.longPolling.refresh` setting is useful in two situations:

-[Reverse proxies](./ssl/configure-https-reverse-proxy.md) like Nginx can cause `504 Gateway Time-Out` errors with TheHive long-polling requests.
-Configure the refresh interval to prevent these timeouts.
+* Reverse proxy timeouts: Proxies such as Nginx can return `504 Gateway Time-Out` errors on long-polling requests.
+Reducing this interval keeps requests within the proxy's timeout threshold.
+* Performance: Adjusting this interval lets you balance event delivery speed against server load.

+To update these settings, follow the steps below.

 1. Stop TheHive service.